-If the sanctioned individual successfully completes the POP, the individual has met the JOBS Up-front eligibility requirement and the TANF Eligibility Worker must enter a sanction cure date equal to the Sanction Penalty Month.
+If the sanctioned individual successfully completes the POP, the individual has met the JOBS Up-front eligibility requirement and the sanction is considered cured.
+The eligibility worker must end the current sanction.

 A sanctioned individual's needs cannot be included in the grant during the Sanction Penalty Month even if the tasks necessary to cure the sanction are completed.